Liquid-Surf/solid-compound/docs/milestones.md

 ### Solid Support for RemoteStorage.js (10 days)

-- Impove RemoteStorage.js to add Solid as a storage option alongside Google Drive and Dropbox
+- Improve RemoteStorage.js to add Solid as a storage option alongside Google Drive and Dropbox

 ## Documentation (14 days)